loveuppal/Practice/Instructions/EclipseBBB.md

 - You are now connected view all the files in BBB by dropping down menu.

 **BBB Terminal View in Eclipse**
-- You can explore the BBB while in Eclipse by enabling the SSH terminal window in the Eclipse.
+- You can explore the BBB while in Eclipse by enabling the SSH terminal window.
 - If you can't see *Terminal* Tab, go here.
 ```
 Window > Show view > Terminal.